 - Plasma Surface Modification

-Plasma surface modification refers to the process by which a product’s surface is modified to accept either a bond or an ink for printing.
-Often used on Teflon or plastics, plasma surface modification actually modifies the surface of the material, opening the pores and allowing it to bond to glue or ink.
+Plasma treat your product's surface to accept either a bond or an ink for printing.
+Often used on Teflon or plastics, plasma surface modification actually modifies the surface of the material, leaving behind free radicals and allowing it to bond to glue or ink.

 - Reactive Ion Etching